-One of the three grand shrines that make up Kumano Sanzan, Kumano Hongu Taisha sits deep in the Kii mountain range.
-Its mighty wooden frame has long been a sight for sore eyes as travel-weary pilgrims clamber up the final stone staircase to the sanctuary, knowing the rigors of their Kumano Kodo journey have reached their conclusion.
+Kumano Hongu Taisha is one of the three grand shrines that make up Kumano Sanzan and is located deep in the Kii mountain range.
+Its wooden frame has long been a sight for sore eyes as travel-weary pilgrims climb the final stone staircase to the sanctuary.

-Traditionally reached via an arduous pilgrimage through the mountain, today Kumano Hongu is easily accessible by bus.
+Traditionally reached via an arduous pilgrimage through the mountain, today Kumano Hongu is easily accessed by bus.

 The largest torii gate in the world now stands at the original location of the shrine in Oyunohara

 Entry to the temple grounds is free, but there is a 300-yen charge to enter the treasure room

 Hongu Taisha is at the center of the Kumano Kodo pilgrimage route